equinor/neqsimhome/README.md

 * Cape-Open plugin to process simulators

 ## NeqSim API
-The NeqSim API project uses NeqSim and the [Quarkus](https://quarkus.io/) framework as basis for developing an API for thermodynamic of process calculations.
+The NeqSim API project uses NeqSim and the [Quarkus](https://quarkus.io/) framework as basis for developing an API for thermodynamic and process calculations.
 * NeqSim API
 * Examples of how to use the NeqSim API